monishrainy/MovieWhiz/README.md

 # Movie_recommender_System
-content based movie recommender system.
+It is content based movie recommender system using cosine similarity.